Lorys1982/Kubernetes-scenario-simulator/ReadME.md

 ### SimConfiguration

 **Just one** of this configs file can exist at a time.
-This configuration manages the cluster's topology, it is used to set up the Kwok cluster specifying **nodes**, **cluster configs**, like audit policies and custom components, and it contains the name of the **Scenario configs.**
+This configuration manages the cluster's topology, it is used to set up one or more Kwok clusters specifying **nodes**, **cluster configs**, like audit policies and custom components, and it contains the name of the **Scenario configs.**

 **Location:** `./configs/config.yaml`